KordonBleu/jumpsuit/readme.md

 # JumpSuit
 A sweet 2D canvas game.
-With your awesome suit, you can jump from planet to planet to the exit!
+With your awesome suit, you can jump from planet to planet to conquer them!

 Try it [here](http://getkey.eu:8000/)!